Capriles mocks "skin-deep" socialists before Venezuela vote

 Opinion polls give Maduro a formidable lead of between 11 and 20 percentage points over Capriles, but some analysts think the gap could narrow before election day.

-On the campaign trail, Maduro has lacked the charisma of his former boss, but he has covered himself in Chavez symbols and images.
-Most of his rallies begin with a recording of Chavez singing the national anthem.
+On the campaign trail, Maduro has lacked the charisma of his former boss, but he has covered himself in Chavez symbols.

 This week, sitting in the garden of the humble rural home where Chavez grew up, Maduro even said Chavez had appeared to him in the form of a little bird that flew above his head and sang to him while he was praying in a chapel.